hexbyte-lab/resumatch/README.md

 - **Match Score Calculation**: Get a percentage score showing how well your resume matches a job description
 - **Missing Keywords Detection**: Identify important keywords from the job posting that are missing in your resume
+- **File Upload Support**: Upload resumes in PDF, DOCX, or TXT format
+- **Flexible Input**: Choose between file upload or direct text paste
-- **Clean Web Interface**: Simple, user-friendly interface for easy analysis
+- **Clean Web Interface**: Simple, user-friendly interface with smart form handling
 - **REST API**: Backend API for programmatic access

 ## Screenshots